dimitriaatos/prepared/main.typ

   @fig-sdl_simple_sj depicts an _string loop_ model that includes the touching finger using a _single-sided_ SJ, it consists of two coupled loops and their corresponding coefficients.
   By detaching the finger ($rho = 1$), it's easy to distinguish what parts are relevant to the finger (red) and to the string (blue).
   This depiction, as most DWG models, shows a recursive process, where the effect of the string and the finger is applied to previous results.
+  This formulation is inconvenient for isolating the parts relative to the finger, an explicit formula is thus proposed.
+  This formula is derived by following the steps of the waveguide model, but an algebraic derivation is yet to be provided.
-  In order to isolate the overall effect of a finger to a string, an explicit formula is proposed, where string looping, losses and finger coefficients are applied to the initial excitation signal.
+  // In the explicit formulation, string looping, losses and finger coefficients are applied to the initial excitation signal, rather than previous values.

   #figure(
     [a],